colindembovsky/colindembovsky.github.io/_posts/2025-11-25-building-copilot-enablement-program.markdown

 The risk of uneven adoption is real: team friction emerges when some developers are much faster than others.
 Code quality concerns arise when inexperienced developers trust AI output without verification, and knowledge gaps widen as innovators pull ahead while others stagnate.

-### What Leaders Must Build
+## What Leaders Must Build

-Leades must build a structured enablement program, not just a rollout announcement.
+Leaders must build a structured enablement program, not just a rollout announcement.
 Here's what that looks like:

 **Training curriculum** with three levels:
 - Beginner: Copilot basics, prompt patterns, acceptance vs rejection criteria